MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

    source install/setup.bash
    ```
 ## Unity
 In Unity Hub, open the `Projects` tab, then `Add` -> `Add project from disk`.
-Open the `Unity Project` folder
+Open the `Unity Project` folder from the dowloaded repo.
-Editor version 6000.3.10f1

 Continue following the instructions in the ROS TCP Endpoint installation guide which will guide you through installing the ROS TCP Connector addon in Unity.
 Once You've completed the `Unity Setup` section you're good to go - dont worry about the `Install Unity Robotics Demo`, its not needed for this project.

 Run the Unity project.
-If a sucessful connection the the ROS network has been established you should see two blue arrows in the top left of the game window:
+If a sucessful connection to the the ROS network has been established you should see two blue arrows in the top left of the game window:

 <img width="495" height="111" alt="image" src="https://github.com/user-attachments/assets/3127e9c6-68e2-43c6-8a5a-c2a1b07772ef" />